 Put the beans and rice in the blender and process with 1/4 cup water.

 Add 1/2 cup kimchi juice for the blade to turn and stir a bit in the process so that they can blend easily.
-Do not over puree, it should be coarsely smooth.
+Do not over puree.
+It should be mildly coarse.
 Pour the mixture in a large mixing bowl.

-Heat generous amount of oil in the skillet over medium heat and and spread 2-3 Tablespoonful of batter.
+Heat a generous amount of oil in the skillet over medium heat.
+Drop and spread 2-3 tablespoons of batter.

 Cook for 3-5 minutes on each side until it get brown crisp.
 Add more oil if the pan seems dry.